• Skip to primary navigation

 Whistle-free flex lines are designed with the proper materials to reduce the build up of pressure within the line, otherwise known as bottlenecking.
 They ensure that the pressure runs smoothly throughout the line.

-If you’re worried that you haven’t purchased a whistle free flex line, the MENSI Whistle Free Flex Line is a great option.
+If you’re worried that you haven’t purchased a whistle free flex line, the Midwest Hearth Whistle Free Flex Line is a great option.
 The benefit of this flex line includes the following:

-• Includes a multi-pattern corrugation, which ensures there will be no buildup of pressure that causes vibrations and whistling.
+- Includes a multi-pattern corrugation, which ensures no buildup of pressure that causes vibrations and whistling.

-• It is made of stainless steel to ensure durability, stability, and longevity.
+- It is made of black coated stainless steel to ensure durability, stability, and longevity.

-With this simple fix, you can ensure there will be no more annoying whistling noises coming out of your fire pit.
+With this simple fix, you can ensure there will be no more annoying whistling noises coming from your fire pit.
 It’s a quick and simple fix that should only take a few minutes to install, and you will be back to enjoying your fire pit in a flash.

 Check for Kinks in the Flex Line